I hear a lot of questions from many different people. I hear a lot of comments, complaints, excuses, and justifications.

 How do I know?
 Easy.
-Stupid people don’t know that they’re stupid.
 Stupid people don’t go looking for help.
 Stupid people don’t ask questions.

 Defeated before you even begin

-The problem is by labeling yourself as dumb or stupid (even if just when it comes to computers), you are telling yourself that you are incapable.
-That belief will get in the way of any answer that I give.
-Trust me, that belief will even prevent you from seeing the answer that might be staring you in the face.
+By labeling yourself as dumb or stupid (even if just “when it comes to computers”), you are telling yourself you are incapable.
+That belief will get in the way of any answer I give.
+That belief will prevent you from seeing answers staring you in the face.

-You’ll not bother to learn because deep down, you don’t believe that you can.
+You won’t bother to learn, because deep down you don’t believe that you can.

-Here’s a not-so-secret secret: it’s likely that it’s only your attitude that’s stopping you from making progress.
-It’s your fundamental assumption of failure that is leading most of what you try to fail.
-If those beliefs weren’t in the way, I truly believe that your experience with technology would be a significantly more positive one.
+Here’s a not-so-secret secret: it’s likely only your attitude stopping you from making progress.
+It’s your fundamental assumption of failure causing most of what you try to fail.
+If those beliefs weren’t in the way, I believe your experience with technology would be significantly more positive.

-I’m not saying that changing those beliefs will fix all of the problems that you encounter, but I’m absolutely convinced an attitude of “I can” will result in your making more progress on your own and ultimately experiencing fewer problems and frustrations.
+I’m not saying changing those beliefs will fix the problems you encounter, but I’m absolutely convinced an attitude of “I can” will result in making more progress on your own and ultimately experiencing fewer problems and frustrations.

-Unfortunately, our fast-paced society has set up some really high standards: if you don’t “get” this stuff instantly, you must be stupid.
+Unfortunately, our fast-paced society has set some high standards: if you don’t “get” this stuff instantly, you must be stupid.
 That couldn’t be more wrong, particularly when it comes to computers.

-Stepping back and taking a little time to understand calmly and patiently what was happening, how things work, and how things interrelate are worthwhile investments.
-Spending some time understanding some basic concepts can save you hours of frustration later on.
-In fact, it’s one of the reasons why I rarely give “just the answer” without a little gentle education as to why something might be the way it is.
-That little bit of knowledge might help you figure out similar situations on your own, and with less frustration, in the future.
+Stepping back and taking a little time to calmly, patiently understand what’s happening, how things work, and how things interrelate is a worthwhile investment.
+Spending some time understanding basic concepts can save you hours of frustration later on.
+It’s one of the reasons I rarely give “just the answer” without a little gentle education as to why something is the way it is.
+That little bit of knowledge might help you figure out similar situations on your own with less frustration in the future.

 The age thing

-Right up there with “I’m too dumb” is “I’m too old.”
+Right up there with “I’m dumb” is “I’m too old.”

-Seriously, there’s nothing standing in your way but you own attitude.1
+Seriously, there’s nothing standing in your way but your own attitude.1

-Some of the most rewarding comments that I get from time to time are from senior citizens who’ve resolved an issue and have gotten themselves online, perhaps enabling a new level of communication between the generations.
+Some of the most rewarding comments I get are from seniors who’ve resolved an issue and have gotten themselves online, perhaps enabling a new level of communication between generations.

 Please, don’t let that be you.